ItsTheChickenMan/A-Not-So-Dark-Game/devlog.md

 -Neatened up some code

 [3/12/19] - Created GitHub page for development documentation.
--Dev Build 1 finished.
+-Dev Build 1.0 finished.
 Features one location.
 Is more of a proof of concept than anything.
--Started location 2, features a lot more paths and
+-Started location 2, features a lot more paths and options

+[3/13/19] - Goals for today:
+-Create all dialogue options for axeman
+-Release Dev Build 1.02?